 Congress can avoid a shutdown by kicking the can down the road via a continuing resolution, or CR.
 A CR essentially continues to fund the government at current levels and will have an expiration date attached to it.
 Congress must either pass the next year’s budget by that deadline, or pass yet another CR to give it more time.
 Congress can do as many CRs as it likes.

 CRs have happened a lot in recent years.
 Congress has passed one or multiple CRs in each of the last 20 years; the last time Congress and the president agreed to a year-long budget was in 1997.
-In fact, the government is currently being funded by a continuing resolution, passed in December 2016, with an expiration date of April 28, 2017.
-So Congress will need to pass, and the president sign, either a full budget for the remainder of FY17, or a new CR, before midnight on April 28.
+In fact, the government is currently being funded by the fifth continuing resolution of the fiscal year.
+This CR has an expiration date of March 23.

 Another method for funding the government is through an omnibus.
 In the normal process, Congress would consider, debate, and vote on all 12 appropriations bills - which means 12 individual votes by Congress.
 This process can be lengthy and politically contentious.
 So instead, committee and party leaders sometimes decide to package all 12 appropriations bills into one big bill – an omnibus.
 This way, the full federal budget can be passed via one Congressional vote, instead of 12.
 The FY16 budget was ultimately passed via an omnibus bill.